Arthovan/Software-Development/C/Linux_UserSpace_Debugging/README.md

 Watchpoints are similar to breakpoints.
 Watchpoints are set on variables.
 When those variables are read or written, the watchpoint is triggered and program execution stops.

 #### How do I set a write watchpoint for a variable?
-Use the watch command.
+Use the **"watch"** command.
 The argument to the watch command is an expression that is evaluated.
 This implies that the variable you want to set a watchpoint on must be in the current scope.

 So, to set a watchpoint on a non-global variable, you must have set a breakpoint that will stop your program when the variable is in scope.
 You set the watchpoint after the program breaks.